 Why are you so obsessed with barramundi?
 First, it tastes good.
-Second, it’s sustainably raised and harvested!
-I personally know the team behind Australis Barramundi (CEO Josh Goldman even made an appearance on the At The Table Podcast!) and for years have been blown away by their commitment not just to raising and harvesting THEIR fish with the environment in mind, but to improving their industry as a whole.
+Second, it's sustainably raised and harvested!
+I personally know the team behind The Better Fish® (CEO Josh Goldman even made an appearance on the At The Table Podcast!) and for years have been blown away by their commitment not just to raising and harvesting THEIR fish with the environment in mind, but to improving their industry as a whole.

 What makes it sustainable?
-Barramundi eat low on the food chain, which means they’re efficient and low-impact to raise.
-They’re also the first ocean-farmed fish to receive a Best Choice rating from Monterey Bay’s Seafood Watch program.
-For more on exactly how Australis ensures sustainability and stewards their environment, listen to Josh’s episode of At The Table!
+Barramundi eat low on the food chain, which means they're efficient and low-impact to raise.
+They're also the first ocean-farmed fish to receive a Best Choice rating from Monterey Bay's Seafood Watch program.
+For more on exactly how The Better Fish® ensures sustainability and stewards their environment, listen to Josh's episode of At The Table!

-I’ve never seen barramundi.
+I've never seen barramundi.
 Where do you buy it?
-Australis has a handy store locator you can use, and it’s available at Whole Foods nationwide.
-(If you’re reading this between 1/31 and 2/20 of 2018, Australis Barramundi is currently on sale!
-So it’s the perfect time to give it a try).
+The Better Fish® has a handy store locator you can use, and it's available at Whole Foods and many other grocery stores nationwide.

 Is it expensive?
 Nope - it's very affordable!
 I can pick up a family pack of frozen fillets at our local bulk store for under $20 - enough for three or four different meals - and it keeps in the freezer for a long time.